chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 This is an escape character which will prevent the dollar sign in that line from causing a `bad substitution` error.

-Now that your Terraform configuration is in place, you're ready to apply it and create rolebindings for each member of your GitHub team.
+Now that your Terraform configuration is in place, you're ready to apply it and create role-bindings for each member of your GitHub team.

 ## Applying your Terraform Configuration